ElvinEga/pomodoro-timer/README.md

-# 🍅 Pomodoro Timer Desktop App
+# Lockyn Timer Desktop App

 A modern, feature-rich Pomodoro Timer desktop application built with Tauri 2.0, React, and TypeScript.
 Track your productivity with customizable profiles, detailed activity logging, and comprehensive analytics.